Octavius-Dante/Arthelais/B-Important-Topics/Synchronous-Wait-Ui5/Readme.md

         // TYPE 4 - Synchronous execution on promise - 2
         //////////////////////////////////////////////////////////////////////////
         var oBtn5 = new sap.m.Button("idBtn5", {
-            text: "Process with 2 different outcome",
+            text: "Process with 2 different outcome -- Using only Promise()",
             icon: "sap-icon://step",
             press: function () {